jdjuan/corporate-culture/interviews/juan-herrera.md

 ## Current Culture

+### Rewards

+- Recruitment rewards referrals.
+- Fruits are sliced and given to the directors.

-### HR
+### Punishment

-- Having someone pay because he/she is leaving food on their desks?
+- Employees have to pay for fumigation when you leave food on the desk.
-- Recording desks in the nights with a camera to have evidence of the desks?
-- Having Jhon report every time someone put garbage in the wrong bing?
+- Jhon Williams reporting every time someone put garbage in the wrong bin.
-- Fruits are sliced and given to the heads: Privilege given by authority, not results

-> Charging people for doing things wrong or incentivizing people for doing things right
+### Salary Payment

-- Salary has never been paid late ever since I've got here.
-That gave a sense of punctuality and order.
+- Salary has never been paid late.

+### Meetings

-- At the same time I've been to countless meetings in which attendees arrive late or cancel at the very last minute.
-That gives me a sense that flexibility is one of Yuxi's core values.
+- There are countless meetings in which attendees arrive late or cancel at the very last minute.
-- It's not inconsistent.
-It's that Yuxi has come from a very dark storm in the sea, and we are all doing our best to create the best company ever.
-But we have reached a moment in which we need alignment.
-We need to stop sailing for a second, and define where want this boat to head.
-Otherwise, we'll just keep wandering and the storm will reach us sooner or later.
+- The current system to book rooms is not very reliable resulting in people conflicts with times, booking, and rooms.
+- Meeting aren't always carefully planned, making others wait outside.
+- Rooms signage is inconsistent.

+### Eco Friendly

+- A/C is turned on and off at different times in the day despite how hot or cold it is.
+- Monitors are left on often consuming energy.
+- Each area has an energy switch but there's no formal way to delegate a responsible.

+### Cleaning

+- Yuxians are supposed to be responsible for cleaning their dishes, but they don't.
+- There are regular cleaning sessions to keep desks clean.

+### Noise

+- People speak loud at the office.
+- Although areas like HR is often quiet.

-### Upper Management
+### Transparency

-- I met Santiago because after 2 or 3 months of working at Yuxi because I approached his office and dare to introduce myself.
-- There's not a public organization chart that clarifies the responsabilities of each head.
-- There's no accoutability (rendición de cuentas) for what every head is doing for the company.
+- There's no accoutability (rendición de cuentas) for what every director/head is doing for the company.
 And if there is, it's because gathers the whole organization together to do it in a random day.
+- There's not a public organization chart that clarifies the responsabilities of each director.

+### Directors

+- There's no a formal way to meet the directors of the company.
+I only met Santiago after 2 or 3 months of working at Yuxi because I approached his office and dare to introduce myself.

-### Authority
+### Career

-- Some authorities are very strict about their time and how open they are to people
-- At the same time we want to become leaders of knowledge and help others achieve it
-- At the same time there's no formal method to share the results we have achieved company-wise

-The sum of all of these things make up our culture.
-As you can see some of those are independent.
-That's not bad, but having a consistent culture will make our company really stand out.
+- There's not a defined path to make a career in Yuxi (junio, mid, senior, architect, authority, etc.)

-### Specialized Services
+### Clients

-- When Fede and our team came up with the love boat, and with a different approach to doing business, what we really did, was again, coming up with our own way.
-With the way we believed things should be done.
-The journey, the recipes, the pyramid, all of that is a culture itself.
-- We imposed that culture and today we are doing business that way.
-If we have to describe I would say: "We are progressively leading our prospects to long-term relationships"
-- Is HR following the same culture with employees?
-Are we increasing our employee's loyalty one step at a time and throught a set of different steps?
+- There's no schema that clearly defines what clients to take or reject

-### Sales
+### Directory

-- How is Andres deciding what cients we want to approach? #Purpose
-- How are we approaching them? #Culture
-- What are we selling? #Strategy
+- There's not a public directory of the employees of the company, their skills, and what project they are working on.

 ### Recruitment

-- Why we care so much about the people that we you have a "banca" meeting?
-- Are we vetting the recruitment process as strictly?
-- Who makes the final call?
-And how is that call made?
-- Searching people inside first, and then outside

-### Authorities

-- Our culture changed with the arrival of authorities and their participation in the company
+- There's not a defined or communicated strategy for people who leave a project and stay on the "Banca".
+- The recruitment process sometimes is skipped allowing others to make the final call.